Kennedy was a rich man’s son, a Harvard man. But when he campaigned in the Bronx, all they saw was one of their own.

 My sisters and I couldn’t stop staring at Jackie, who carried a muff and wore the most adorable fur-trimmed boots.
 Like the rest of our neighbors, except for those who had a problem with “the drink,” my parents had alcohol only when company came for dinner.
 They hardly ever drank when it was just the two of them, and never in the daytime.
 So it was something of a shock to me when they both had highballs after Kennedy was sworn in, toasting each other with their customary “good luck.”
 That one afternoon, they felt very American.

 When a wake is held, it is customary to give out prayer cards for the deceased.
-The tragic weekend of Kennedy’s death, the company that makes these cards, a Brooklyn business called Abigal Press, did something it had never done before: it manufactured thousand of J.F.K. prayer cards and distributed them to funeral homes around the five boroughs.
+On the tragic weekend of Kennedy’s death, the company that makes these cards, a Brooklyn business called Abigal Press, did something it had never done before: it manufactured thousands of J.F.K. prayer cards and distributed them to funeral homes around the five boroughs.

 This article originally appeared in the December / January 2006 issue of Irish America.